willardharris/balena-ads-b/README.md

 Thanks to [garethhowell](https://github.com/garethhowell) for implementing the initial ADSB Exchange support, and to [wiedehopf](https://github.com/wiedehopf/) for improving it.

 Thanks to [rmorillo24](https://github.com/rmorillo24/) for verifying balenaFin compability, to [adaptive](https://github.com/adaptive/) for confirming Raspberry Pi 400 compability, and to [alanb128](https://github.com/alanb128) for confirming that the UAT implementation works in the US.

+Software packages that are downloaded, installed, and configured by the balena-ads-b script are disclosed in [CREDITS.md](https://github.com/ketilmo/balena-ads-b/blob/master/CREDITS.md).

 ## Table of Contents
 - [Part 1 – Build the receiver](#part-1--build-the-receiver)